A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 Bottleneck: Host Orchestration Overhead

-Even though the device-side kernel already used TMA and tcgen05, the host side was still wasting a lot of time.
+Even though the device-side kernel already used TMA and tcgen05, the host side was still doing too much work.

 The host processed each problem one by one, paying metadata setup, launch, and synchronization overhead for every expert.
-Once experts get small (low M), that sequential overhead becomes a large fraction of total runtime.
+Once experts get small (low M), the kernel spends too much time outside the actual GEMM.

 1// v1: process each independent problem one by one.